 The READ STATUS (70h) command is the only valid command for reading status in OTP operation mode.
-Bit 5 of the status register reflects the state of R/B#.
+The RDY bit of the status register will reflect the state of R/B#.
+Use of the READ STATUS ENHANCED (78h) command is prohibited.

-When the device is ready, read bit 0 of the status register to determine whether the operation passed or failed (see Status Operations).
+When the target is ready, read the FAIL bit of the status register to determine if the operation passed or failed.